 Consequently, the Fornax Group is obliged to represent Hungarian skills authentically in the world, and to encourage and support professionalism and initiative in Hungary.

 It has also become self-evident that the strength of the group and the secret to its market success is not producing standard, so called packaged software.
 On the other hand, its custom developed software systems tailored to given needs provide an answer to the problems – and to those problems only – that arose for our clients.

 It is also vital that these software systems integrate seamlessly into the overall IT architecture of our clients – therefore Fornax possesses great expertise in the area of application integration.
 This requires Fornax to participate as an IT consultant during the development process.
 This is what makes up the professionally unquestionable service-portfolio that it simple in its complexity, and is the key to our success.

 Since 1991 FORNAX has become an unavoidable factor in the IT world due to the courageous innovations and the extraordinary team of experts.
-This medium sized company is standing firmly on its feet, having acquired a worthy name in domestic and international markets, and celebrated its 25th anniversary in 2015.
+This medium sized company is standing firmly on its feet, having acquired a worthy name in domestic and international markets, and celebrating its 30 anniversary in 2019.